H4xl0r/SpyBoxRat/README.md

 * -DDOS : UDP
 * -OS INFORMATION : Get Precious Information about OS
 * -Client : Close , Close And Delete
+* -Client Size :  14KB at least (depending on the options you add) => easy to encrypt and bind
 <br /><br />
 * -Builder : X86 ,X64 (Default is AnyCPU)  , Stealth Mode , Spread , Add To Startup
 <br />